- Ag Docket

 REGISTRATION LINK - http://bit.ly/2019septemberseminars

-In this one-day seminar we cover current legal issues all agricultural attorneys must understand, including:
+In this one-day seminar we cover current legal issues for which all agricultural attorneys should be up to speed.

 Join us as we address hot topics impacting agricultural clients as we look to the 2020 filing season.